Our first meeting at the Admiral Rodney, looking at a truly global view of our planet

 We realise that none of us are world authorities on any of the topics, so the "Member's topic introduction" may be no more than reading out the title.... or they may spend up to 10 minutes explaining why they feel the topic is important, what they know, and important aspects to discuss.

-If a 66%+ majority agree, then any topic proving it warrants more discussion can be carried forward to continue as the topic for the next month, with all of the later topics moved later by one month.
+If a 2/3rds+ majority agree, then any topic suggested as warranting more discussion can be carried forward to continue as the topic for the next month, with all of the later topics moved later by one month.

 The list of possible topics is likely to expand over time, with inclusion of some items from our "Hot Geopolitical News" section.